hideo55/node-shipitjs/Readme.md

 ## Semantic Versioning

-ShipItJS does semantic version control by `shipitjs release [rerease-type]` command.
+ShipIt.js does semantic version control by `shipitjs release [rerease-type]` command.

 The version string must be formatted as follows: